MANUAL ROAD BIKES WE ARE PROVIDING

 Under Decision No. 249 by the Prime Minister dated October 10, 2005, all road vehicles must meet Euro 2 standard on exhaust fumes, commencing July 1, 2007.
 Other countries have already deployed Euro 3 and Euro 4.

 Vietnam Registration Administration (VRA), said that as of July 1, 2007, VRA would require Euro 2 standard for new vehicle models with internal combustion engines.
-Models which were manufactured earlier must be upgraded to meet the standard by a later date.
+Models that were manufactured earlier must be upgraded to meet the standard by a later date.

 The Euro 2 standard will also be applied to fuel.
 Currently, all types of oil and petrol circulating in Vietnam still cannot meet the said standard.
 For example, the sulphur content in diesel is 0.25 PPM, or five times higher than that stipulated by Euro 2, while the ratio is 0.1-0.15 PPM, two or three times higher than the Euro 2 standard.
 VRA had asked oil and petrol traders to import products that can meet the Euro 2 standard as of July 1, 2007.